Azure/azure-sdk-for-java/sdk/quantum/azure-quantum-jobs/README.md

 - [Subscription][subscriptions] - looks like XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX and can be found in your list of subscriptions on azure
 - [Resource Group][resource-groups] - a container that holds related resources for an Azure solution
 - [Workspace][workspaces] - a collection of assets associated with running quantum or optimization applications
-- [Location][location] - choose the best data center by geographical region
+- [Host][location] - the host endpoint is "https://{location}.quantum.azure.com".
+Choose the best data center location by geographical region
 - [StorageContainerName][blob-storage] - your blob storage
 - [Credential][credentials] - used to authenticate